This article has links to products and services we love, which we may make commission from.

 If you’re looking for live entertainment in September, check out the schedule at Harveys Lake Tahoe.

-The hotel has a huge outdoor arena which hosts well known acts like Dave Mathews Band.
+The hotel has a huge outdoor arena that hosts well-known acts like the Dave Mathews Band.

 Tahoe’s Famers’ Market

-It is your last chance to pick up local produce at the Tahoe Farmers’ Market as the season ends at the start of October.
+This is your last chance to pick up local produce at the Tahoe Farmers’ Market before the season ends at the beginning of October.

-Farmers erect stalls at Commons Beach, weekly, summer through to fall.
+Farmers erect stalls at Commons Beach weekly, from summer through to fall.

 Lake Tahoe in October